thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ![Discovery](images/discovery-interval.jpg)

-We change the interval to 5 seconds so the graphs will accurately show the change in network bits flowing between host1 and host2
+We change the interval to 5 seconds so the graphs will accurately show the change in  bits flowing between host1 and host2

 ![Interval](images/interval-5s.jpg)

-We may also have to change the host's 'network interface discovery' interval to 5s as well:
+We may also have to change the host's ' interface discovery' interval to 5s as well:

 ![Interval](images/5s-interval2.jpg)

 We'll run this cryptic-looking bash shell loop on host2's terminal - sending a dynamic traffic pattern to host1.
 Bits sent & bits received, respectively.
-We can visually see the network traffic passing between the virtual machines, and each agent is providing Zabbix server with the data so we can monitor.
-The Y axis jumps to measurements in Gbps (It was Kbps before).
+We can visually see change in bits sent/received value of the network traffic passing between the virtual machines, and each agent is providing Zabbix server with the data so we can monitor.
+The Y axis jumps to measurements in Gbps (it was Kbps before).

 ```
 while true; do